hmcalister/LabDemonstratingRESTAPI/README.md

 This module will also eventually handle the front end serving of the webserver, as the GIN router is already defined here.
 Perhaps in future this responsibility will be shifted to a new module and the API can simply act on a separate port?

+Something to look into in future is finding the correct HTTP response code for various events.
+Currently, most requests return 200 (OK) or an internal service error if something goes wrong.
+Some functions return a response code based on the most likely error (e.g. if a `PUT` request failed it's probably because the primary key is not unique).

 ### Main
 A (hopefully!) very simple module to glue to above modules together.
 Handles getting command line arguments, setting up the database module, starting the API and any shutdown.